SlaviXG/mqtt_system_governor/README.md

 This repository contains a simple MQTT client-server setup where the server sends commands that get executed on each of the connected clients (subscribers), primarily used for measuring system performance and testing.
-The special feature if this application is the opportunity to build and run pipelines (sequences of terminal commands that get executed on client systems).
+The special feature in this application is the opportunity to build and run pipelines (sequences of terminal commands that get executed on client systems).

 ## Prerequisites